darklang/docs/docs/tutorials/creating-slack-app.md

 ---
-id: slack-app-tutorial
-title: Slack tutorial
+title: "Tutorial: Creating a Slack App"
-sidebar_label: Slack tutorial
+sidebar_label: "Creating a Slack App"
 ---

 Watch a demo video of a Slack app: